Binghamton Graduates Score #2 in the state

 Accreditation and assessment data

-- The Master of Social Work (MSW) program is accredited by the Council on Social Work Education's Commission on Accreditation
+- The Master of Social Work (MSW) program and the Baccalaureate of Social Work (BSW) are both accredited by the Council on Social Work Education's Commission on Accreditation.

 Successful completion of Binghamton University’s MSW program is sufficient for meeting the educational requirements for an advanced practice license in New York.
 Successful completion of the program may also be sufficient for meeting the educational requirements for licensure or certification in other states but this is not something that the MSW program can determine.
 Applicants should review and determine licensure requirements for states other than NY.